uchicago-capp-camp-2025/python-lab/README.md

 The file `workflow-practice/game.py` contains a programmer's initial attempt to implement this game.
 The programmer, very sensibly, decided to implement a simpler game to start.
-Their game uses always uses the same word and it charges players for guessing the same letter multiple times.
+Their game always uses the same word and it charges players for guessing the same letter multiple times.